 How about this one?
 “I’ll take pasta or sushi.”
 Both options are acceptable although, while it’s not clear whether the speaker is making the choice or only responding to the options given by someone else, there’s no judgement.

 Finally, “I like pasta but not sushi.”
 This is basically a refusal, whoever was given the choices.
 The speaker reads a menu to make their own choice, picks pasta, done.
-Or… the speaker’s date asks what they want, and the reply is pasta, not sushi — which could be a really big dismissal of what the date likes, intentional or not.
+Or… the speaker’s date asks what they want, and the reply is pasta, but not sushi — which could be a really big dismissal of what the date likes, intentional or not.

 However, this conjunction gets a lot more troublesome in other contexts, as we’ll see in a moment.
 First, let’s look at the others.